zukunft/zukunft.com/docs/llm/pending.md

 ## user default view

-add a 'changes' and 'my' tabs to the view_default view that shows tha user overwrites similar to the 'changes' and 'my' tabs in the word default page

-add the view overwrites to the 'all_user_overwrites' component used in the user_default view

-add a 'views', 'changes' and 'my' tabs to the source_default view that shows tha user overwrites similar to the 'views', 'changes' and 'my' tabs in the word default page

-add the source overwrites to the 'all_user_overwrites' component used in the user_default view

 fill the component_link_default view with the missing fields including the 'changes' and 'my' tab for the user_changes

 add the component_link overwrites to the 'all_user_overwrites' component used in the user_default view